bsamarji/Learning-Python/forest_fire_sim/README.md

-# Python_Coursework
+# Forest Fire Simulation
+This project was some coursework that I did at Univeristy which creates a simulation of a forest fire using cellular automata.
+I have added the report and the 2 models I created for the project.
+Below you can find more information on the project.

 ## Where to start:
-- The report is named BIOLM0032_Report_1718673.
+- The report is named Cellular_Automata_Report.
 It is 4 pages long and explains in detail the forest fire model and the analysis of the steady-state.
 - In the scripts folder you will find 6 python scripts.
 They were made in JuptyerLab so will probably run best in JuptyerLab.
 - The 6 scripts are all fairly similar but do slightly different things.
 - forest_fire_sim1.py and forest_fire_sim2.py have the code which creates the simulation of the forest-fire and the specific rules.
 They also plot the steady-state graphs.